wiseman-timelord/AntiMsVirus/README.md

 # AntiMsVirus-Ps

 ### STATUS: ALPHA
 - This is probably going to involve a lot more work now/possibly a dead end, obviosly I made the main script to only run in admin.
+GPT: you may need to look into more advanced techniques, which could involve system-level operations beyond the scope of a typical PowerShell script.
 ```
 Found 2 processes
 Attempting to stop process 8264 - MpCopyAccelerator